Robert Lapham

-Robert Lapham (January 1, 1917; Davenport, IowaDecember 18, 2003; Sun City, Arizona) was a reserve lieutenant in the US Army in World War II.
+Robert Lapham (January 1, 1917 – December 18, 2003) was a reserve lieutenant in the US Army in World War II.
 He served in the Philippines attached to the 45th Infantry (Philippine Scouts), evaded capture in the spring of 1942, and organized and led one of the largest and most successful guerrilla armies on the central plains of the northern island of Luzon.
 He was promoted to major by war's end, age 28, and was awarded the Distinguished Service Cross by General Douglas MacArthur.
 Lapham was the third person, after President Franklin Delano Roosevelt and MacArthur, to receive the Philippine Legion of Honor.
 Historian Norling says that Laphams's Luzon Guerrilla Army Force (LGAF) was probably the most efficient of the many guerrilla armies on Luzon.
 The U.S. Guerrilla Affairs Division commended Lapham for having the best-disciplined guerrilla organization.

 Early life

 A graduate of the University of Iowa in 1939 with an ROTC 2nd lieutenant's commission in the Army Reserve, Lapham worked for the Chicago branch of the Burroughs Corporation before signing up for active duty in May 1941.
 He volunteered to serve in the Philippines, arrived in Manila on June 25, 1941, and was stationed at Fort William McKinley.